wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 `Authorization: Bearer [Base64 access_token]`

-A Content-Type header is **required**.
-The Content-Type header value specifies the audio format being uploaded.
-The value is a semicolon-separated list of key/value pairs that describe the audio data.
-For example:

-`audio/wav; codec=”audio/wav”; samplerate=16000; sourcerate=8000; trustsourcerate=false`

 The Voice API supports audio/wav using the following codecs:
   •  PCM single channel
   •  Siren
   •  SirenSR

-The **required** samplerate is the rate at which the audio data was encoded.
-Valid values are 8000 and 16000, which should match the value of the samplerate in the RIFF header.

-The optional sourcerate is the rate at which the source data was recorded.
-The sourcerate value, if specified, must be greater than 0.
-The sourcerate defaults to 8000.

-The optional trustsourcerate is an assertion by the client as to the validity of the sourcerate.
-If trustsourcerate=true, the audio data has been under the continuous control of the client and the sourcerate is correct.
-If trustsourcerate=false, the audio data has an unknown history and the sourcerate may or may not be correct.

-The combination of the sourcerate and the samplerate are used to select the appropriate acoustic model.
-If the trustsourcerate value is specified and set to false, the sourcerate value will not be used in the determination of the appropriate acoustic model.

 ### <a name="InputParam">Input parameters</a>